AndyJames11/AndrewJames11.co.uk/README.md

   - Made sure the layout was responsive across different devices and screen sizes.
   - Ensured that the randomisers were not giving repeat results.
 - **Performance Optimization**:
+  - Used low resolution images for faster page loading.
   - Minimized DOM manipulation for faster interaction.
   - Used efficient loops.